sdr-enthusiasts/docker-planefence/README.md

 - Check the logs: `docker logs -f planefence`.
 Some "complaining" about lost connections or files not found is normal, and will correct itself after a few minutes of operation.
 The logs will be quite explicit if it wants you to take action
 - Check the website: http://myip:8088 should update every 80 seconds (starting about 80 seconds after the initial startup).
 The top of the website shows a last-updated time and the number of messages received from the feeder station.
 - Plane-alert will appear at http://myip:8088/plane-alert
-- Twitter setup is complex.
-[Here](https://github.com/kx1t/docker-planefence#setting-up-tweeting)'s a description on what to do.
+- Twitter setup is complex and Elon will ban you if you publish anything about one of his planes.
+[Here](https://github.com/sdr-enthusiasts/docker-planefence#setting-up-tweeting)'s a description on what to do.
+We advice you to skip Twitter and send notifications to [Mastodon](https://github.com/sdr-enthusiasts/docker-planefence/README-Mastodon.md) instead.
 - Error "We cannot reach {host} on port 30003".
 This could be caused by a few things:
     - Did you set the correct hostname or IP address in `PF_SOCK30003HOST` in `~/.planefence/planefence.config`?
 This can be either an IP address, or an external hostname, or the name of another container in the same stack (in which case you use your machine's IP address).
     - Did you enable SBS (BaseStation -- *not* Beast!) output?
 Here are some hints on how to enable this: